Making Peace: Reconciliation and Loving Kindness

 - SCRC is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.

-For questions about receiving your Certificate of Attendance, contact firstname.lastname@example.org.
-For questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at CE@spiritualcompetency.com.
+For questions, after the retreat, about receiving your Certificate of Attendance, contact email@example.com.
+For general questions about CE, visit www.spiritualcompetency.com or contact David Lukoff, PhD at CE@spiritualcompetency.com.

 - Please plan on arriving between 3:00 and 5:00 PM on the first day of the retreat